iomatix/Lugormod-X/README.md

 - RoboPhred   - for developing the mod for many years,
 - Ufo         - for small scale development and producing a linux build.

-*Can be compiled using v120 compiler -> Visual Studio 2013.*
+*Can be compiled using Visual Studio 2013.*
 Linux users may use the makefile inside game folder.

 Licensed under GPL version 2 or later.